Wayne B. Phillips: India series

-He opened in the first test against India scoring 11.

-In the second test against India he missed two easy stumpings, causing Alan Border to come to his defence: "I feel sorry for Wayne", he said.
+Phillips scored 66 for South Australia against NSW in a McDonalds Cup game and 33 in a Shield game.
+In the second test he opened in the first innings scoring 7, then was put down the order for the second innings, making 13; this led to David Boon opening with Geoff Marsh for the first time.
+Phillips missed a chance off Srikkanth in the first innings when the batter was 61 (he scored 86).
+In the second innings he missed two easy stumpings off the bowling of Ray Bright, Gavaskar on 8 and Kris Srikkanth on 35, causing Allan Border to come to Phillips' defence: "I feel sorry for Wayne", he said.
 "He's had a couple of bad tracks to keep on.
 He feels he is letting down the side.
 But I hope we stick with him.
 I don't believe there is a 'keeper in the country capable of doing any better."
-He opened in the first innings scoring 7, then was put down the order for the second, making 13.
+However Trevor Grant of The Age declared, "let us accept that asking him to keep wickets was a mistake that did not work."
+Australia were fortunate to escape with a draw for the match.